Skip to content

 A great example: Cottage Life

-One magazine I often wrote for is called Cottage Life.
 The main audience it attracts is anyone in Toronto with a cottage north of the city.

 These people love the magazine because it connects them to their “cottager” selves, and to their most cherished family memories.

-The magazine runs stories about anything to do with cottages: all the way from opening them in the spring, to closing them in the fall, to winterizing them to use year-round.
+The magazine runs stories about anything to do with cottages: all the way from opening them in the spring to closing them in the fall to winterizing them to use year-round.

 I wrote about recycling at the cottage, fighting weeds in the lake at the cottage, avoiding lightning at the cottage, and so on.